Marcel Ruiz (footballer): Toluca

 In June 2022, Ruiz joined Toluca in an exchange that saw Alexis Canelo join Tijuana.
 Coach Ignacio Ambríz had specifically requested Ruiz as part of an ambitious squad rebuild for the Apertura 2022, seeing the young midfielder as a key reinforcement.
-The transfer was viewed as a fresh start for Ruiz after a challenging spell in Tijuana, and it indeed preceded a resurgence in his form with Toluca in subsequent seasons.
+The transfer was viewed as a fresh start for Ruiz after a challenging spell in Tijuana, and it indeed preceded a resurgence in his form with Toluca in subsequent seasons.He became a central figure in Toluca's midfield and later played an important role in one of the club's most successful periods.

 Ruiz helped Toluca win the Clausura 2025 championship after defeating América in the finals with an aggregate score of 2–0, their first title in 15 years.
-During the Apertura 2025 season, Ruíz was designated as Toluca’s vice-captain, regularly assuming the armband in matches when senior players such as Alexis Vega and Paulinho were not on the field.
+Toluca followed that title by winning the 2025 Campeón de Campeones against América and the 2025 Campeones Cup against LA Galaxy.
+During the Apertura 2025 season, Ruíz was designated as Toluca’s vice-captain, regularly assuming the armband in matches when Alexis Vega was not on the field.He helped Toluca win a second consecutive league title in the Apertura 2025, defeating Tigres UANL on penalties in the final.

+On 13 March 2026, Toluca announced that Ruiz had sustained an anterior cruciate ligament injury and a medial meniscus injury in his right knee during the first leg of the 2026 CONCACAF Champions Cup round of 16 against San Diego FC, and that he was expected to undergo surgery.
+After further medical evaluations and consultations with specialists, later reports described the injury as a partial ACL tear, with Ruiz and Toluca opting for conservative treatment in an attempt to keep alive his hopes of making Mexico’s squad for the 2026 FIFA World Cup.
+He returned to action on 15 April, coming off the bench in Toluca’s 3–0 win over LA Galaxy in the second leg of the quarter-finals.He continued playing for Toluca during the club's CONCACAF Champions Cup run, but after Toluca defeated Tigres in the final on 30 May, manager Antonio Mohamed stated that Ruiz had played through discomfort, had received an injection at half-time, and would need to undergo surgery.

 International career

 Youth

 Ruiz was called up by Diego Ramírez to the under-20 team to participate in a training camp ahead of the 2018 CONCACAF U-20 Championship and matches against Brazil and Japan.
 However, he did not make the final tournament squad, and ultimately earned only two caps at the under-20 level.

 Ruiz was called up by Jaime Lozano to participate with the under-22 team at the 2019 Toulon Tournament, where Mexico finished in third.
 He was called up by Lozano again to participate at the 2019 Pan American Games, with Mexico winning the third-place match.